simshadows/monster-hunter-rise-builder/README.md

 I'm currently hosting it here: <http://mhr-builder.simshadows.com/>

-This project was inspired by [Honey's Monster Hunter World build calculator](https://honeyhunterworld.com/mhwbi/).
+This project was inspired by Honey's [MHW build calculator](https://honeyhunterworld.com/mhwbi/).

 **This project is an early work-in-progress.
 Also, I'm still learning React!**